-A custom internship in the heart of one of Western Europe’s cultural and business hubs!
-Our Intern in Barcelona program lets you gain relevant, career-oriented experience while enjoying the best of Europe: Spanish cultural immersion, proximity to a coastline of white sand beaches, and an exciting, cosmopolitan city that never sleeps.
-A strong internship support structure, with mentorship meetings over coffee, meetup networking events, and workshops, help you maximize your internship and prepare you to frame the experience on your resume.
+Embark on the experience of a lifetime that will provide a lifetime of experiences!
+Enjoy a custom internship in a city that uniquely combines business and beaches.
+Join our Intern in Barcelona program to gain relevant, career-oriented experience while enjoying the best of this vibrant, multi-faceted city: Spanish cultural immersion, proximity to a coastline of white sand beaches, and an exciting, cosmopolitan city that never sleeps.
+A strong internship support structure, with mentorship meetings over coffee, networking events, and workshops help you maximize your internship and prepare you to frame the experience on your resume.
 Even better, your placement connects you with locals so you can choose to go all in on the Spanish immersion, or take a break with your American cohort.

 - Internships that accommodate all levels of Spanish language proficiency